sr-murthy/continuedfractions/README.md

 >>> cf.as_float()
 3.245
 ```
-**Note**: the `.as_float()` is unique to `ContinuedFraction` - it is not defined in the superclass, fractions.Fraction`.
+**Note**: the `.as_float()` is unique to `ContinuedFraction` - it is not defined in the superclass, `fractions.Fraction`.

 It is known that every finite continued fraction represents a rational number, and conversely that every rational number can be represented as a finite continued fraction.
 On the other infinite continued fractions represent irrationals, which cannot therefore be represented exactly as binary fractions.
 Thus, `ContinuedFraction` objects for irrational numbers will always have a finite sequence of elements, whose length is determined by the smallest binary fraction that can be represented on the given platform.
-For example $\sqrt{2}$, which is given by a periodic continued fraction representation $[1; 2, 2, 2, \ldots]$, we have:
+For example $\sqrt{2}$, which is given by a periodic continued fraction $[1; 2, 2, 2, \ldots]$, we have:

 ```python
 >>> sqrt2 = ContinuedFraction(math.sqrt(2))